ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - **Vv**	/v/
 - **Ww**	/w/
 - **Xx**	/ʃ/, /ʒ/
-- Pronounced like SH in "Shell", not as English X
+- Pronounced like "SH" in "Shell", not as English "X"

 - **Żż**	/z/
 - **Zz**	/t͡s/, /d͡z/
-- Pronounced like TS in "Tsunami"
+- Pronounced like "TS" in "Tsunami"

 ## Diphthongs
 EXAMPLES TAKEN FROM TEACH YOURSELF MALTESE & LEARN MALTESE WHY NOT